-What to Put on a Resume: Practical Checklist
+What to Put on a Resume: Beginner Checklist (No Experience Tips)

-What to Put on a Resume: Practical Checklist
+What to Put on a Resume: Beginner Checklist (No Experience Tips)

 Feeling overwhelmed by a blank page?
 You're not alone.
 Writing your first resume can feel daunting, but a well-structured resume format can turn that anxiety into confidence.
 This practical checklist walks you step-by-step, helping you showcase your skills, experiences, and accomplishments effectively, while keeping your resume readable and ATS-friendly.